itwillwork/ostap/README.md

 * uses only package.json;

-* suggests optimal package versions;
+* suggests optimal package versions; [see how](https://github.com/itwillwork/ostap#for-suggests-optimal-package-versions)

 * you can quickly see all the current versions of the same package that are used in the current bundle. [see how](https://github.com/itwillwork/ostap#for-see-all-the-current-versions-of-the-same-package-that-are-used-in-the-current-bundle)